 By default, when you remove files with Duplicate File Finder, they are sent to the Trash.
 Here you can enable the option to remove your files permanently without moving them to Trash.
 Generally, you can select one of the following options:

 If you select the third option, you will be asked to choose the folder from Finder.

 Besides finding and deleting duplicates, the application allows you to merge the scanned folders.
 In the Merge tab you can set up the preferences for this option:

 - Move unique files when you merge Similar folders

 - Copy unique files when you merge Similar folders (in this case the source folder will automatically be removed)

 - Set Finder color tag to merged files

-If you have used Duplicate File Finder and know all the options of the app quite well, you may wish to disable some confirmation messages in order to make the duplicates cleanup process quicker for you.
-In the Advanced tab of the Preferences window you can enable or disable the following messages and options:
+If you have used Duplicate File Finder and know all the app’s options quite well, you may wish to disable some confirmation messages in order to make the duplicate cleanup process quicker.
+In the Advanced tab of the Preferences window, you can enable or disable the following messages and options: